-[Update: Now in Play Store] Mozilla outlines its plan to transition users from Firefox for Android to Fenix Browser
+[Update 2: Public Preview] Mozilla outlines its plan to transition users from Firefox for Android to Fenix Browser

 Google Chrome is the most popular browser on the planet for both desktop and mobile.
 That is especially the case on Android where Chrome dominates by a large margin.
 Firefox has been around on the platform for a while and Mozilla has overhauled it several times to try to stay relevant.
 The next big change comes in the form of a completely new browser called Fenix.